Ryoichi2022/kickstarter-analysis/README.md

 * Variety in Campaign Goal - As mentioned in the Goal as Success Factor of Campaign section, most of the campaigns included in the dataset were campaigns with its goal below $15,000.
 If more data is collected on campaigns with higher goal amount, the conclusion will be reached differently.

 ### v.
 Other Possible Tables
 As the data contained campaigns in the United States and Great Britain, a possible table will be created only with the campaign data in both countries.
-Also, blurb was outside of consideration in the analysis, but if there is a common word that could impact the result of the campaign, such analysis will be helpful in organizing a campaign.
+Also, blurb was outside of consideration in the analysis, but if there is a common word that could influence the result of the campaign, such analysis will be helpful in organizing a campaign.